grobenmarketing/r7-creative-branding/Brand Pillars/03-target-market.md

 - Want proof this will work before investing
 - Been burned by promises before
 - Need to see results to believe it
-- **That's why the 30-day free trial is crucial**
+- **That's why the 30-day at no cost period is crucial**

 **3. Simplicity**
 - Don't want to learn marketing
 - Don't want complex systems or tools
 - Want someone to handle it systematically
-- Need clear expectations and easy participation
+- Need a clear solution and predictable participation

 **4. Results**
-- More phone calls (qualified leads)
+- More phone calls/emails (qualified leads)
 - More revenue (not just "awareness")
 - Calendars booked full (2-3 months out)
 - Tangible, measurable outcomes